ArrosanCodeLab/Volcano_plots_in_R/README.md

 You can generate a Volcano Plot using **R

 To use the Volcano Plot, the following packages should be installed in your R environment.

 If these packages are not installed, use the following code to install them:

 ```r
 install.packages("ggplot2")
 install.packages("dplyr")
 ```
+Once those packages are installed, load them using the following code:

 ## **📂 Files in This Repository**